suzannejmatthews/PDC-Unplugged/content/activities/ParallelGarbageCollection.md

 ### Algorithms Topics

 * Know Asynchrony: Understand asynchrony as exhibited on a distributed platform, its strengths (no need for synchs) and pitfalls (the danger of race conditions)

 * Comprehend Graph Search Algorithms: Know how to carry out BFS- and DFS-like parallel search in a graph or solution space (1 hour)

+### Emerging and Pervasive Topics

+* Comprehend Asynchrony: Understand cause and effect of Asynchrony and how to ensure that computational correctness.
+2)Understand asynchrony is the characteristics of modern systems and understand asynchrony in PDC context.
+3)1) Can utilize a standard coordination strategy to prevent incorrect operation due to uncontrolled concurrency (race conditions)

 ---